Water Fire Extinguishers: The Essential Guide for Class A Protection

 Compliance and Maintenance (NFPA 10 & OSHA)

-Maintaining water extinguishers is generally simpler than chemical units, but the legal requirements remain strict and non-negotiable for commercial applications.
+Water extinguishers are easier to maintain than chemical units, but the legal requirements are just as strict for commercial facilities.

 Maintenance Type Frequency Requirements